-If you want to edit your recurring cards (editing attributes, changing schedule) you can do so in the left sidebar panel.
+If you want to edit your recurring cards (editing attributes, changing schedule) you can do so from the project settings

 Recurring cards are different from their origin cards, so you can safely archive or delete the latter, it won’t affect your scheduled card generator.

 Views can be seen as shortcut to quickly configure the view of a project the way you want it.